binc74/game-of-set/README.md

     ```

 * One of our members, Josh, have some important things to deal with so he is out of town in the second week,
-so he might not be pushing often in the second week, however, he contributed a huge amount of work in the first week,
+so he might not be pushing often in the second week.
+But instead, he contributed a huge amount of work in the first week,
 so I think the work balance is fine

 ### Roles